GreanBeetle/redux-saga/README.md

 As a rule of thumb, the file structure and file naming within the sagas folder should mirror the actions folder.
 So, if actions contains the files foo.js, bar,.js, baz.js, so too should the sagas folder have foo.js, bar.js, and baz.js.

 See src/index for Connecting the Sagas to Redux

+### Sagas, _IMPORTANT_ Note About Reducers

+The tutorial doesn't explicitly talk about this, but we don't have a reducer switch case handling the GET_USERS_REQUEST action.
+Instead, we use

+`yield takeEvery(GET_USERS_REQUEST, getUsers)`

+Note that the second argument, `getUsers`, is a function that actually makes the API call and handles the asynchronous middle part (this is the middle in middleware) of this flow.
+Not until this flow succeeds do we actually jump back into a reducer and update state with the GET_USER_SUCCESS_ACTION.

 ### Sagas, "takeEvery"